 Signs of Unsafe Driving

-Determining when someone can no longer safely drive requires careful observation by family and caregivers.
-The following list provides warning signs that it’s time to stop driving:
+Determining when someone can no longer drive safely necessitates close observation by family and caregivers.
+The following list contains indicators signaling it is time to stop driving:

 - Hitting curbs

 - Using poor lane control